LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/19go5m3dcxv2wj9p0gnb.png)

-Right click on the file to display pop up options and click on `extract all` option.
-Once the file has been extracted, double click on the file.
+Right click on the folder to display pop up options and click on `extract all` option.
+Once the folder has been extracted, double click on the folder.
 You will see the following displayed on your screen.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/svkdjodtmu95w1tpk9ti.png)

-Double click on the file.
+Double click on the folder.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/x3r4nmeprirouzchsq8l.png)